 *A note from the Council: This podcast included multiple partners, please excuse the minor audio challenges.
 Thanks for listening!

-● Friday, March 18: The Essay in Public conference is a one-day exploration of approaches to long-form, humanities-rich journalism with keynotes by Sarah Schweitzer, Boston Globe reporter and 2015 Pulitzer Prize finalist for feature writing, and Stephen Henderson, Detroit Free Press reporter and 2014 Pulitzer Prize winner for Commentary.
-The conference will take place at the URI downtown Providence campus.
+● Friday, March 18: The Essay in Public conference was a one-day exploration of approaches to long-form, humanities-rich journalism with keynotes by Sarah Schweitzer, Boston Globe reporter and 2015 Pulitzer Prize finalist for feature writing, and Stephen Henderson, Detroit Free Press reporter and 2014 Pulitzer Prize winner for Commentary.
+The conference took place at the URI downtown Providence campus.

 ● Friday, September 23: Silvered: Tracing Gorham at Mashapaug Pond